 There are many different kinds of psychopathology exhibited by patients with McLeod syndrome including, but not limited to, deterioration of memory and executive functions, paranoia, depression, and socially inappropriate conduct.
 This mental deterioration can become severe.
 In one notable case, a previously healthy man with a high degree of intelligence was hospitalized at the age of 39 with an initial schizophrenic episode. and it was determined that the patient’s psychopathology was actually a symptom of his worsening McLeod syndrome.
 This demonstrates that “schizophrenia-like symptoms”, which include personality changes, anxiety, paranoia, depression and a host of other psychopathological conditions, can be the “prominent initial clinical manifestation” of McLeod syndrome.
 There is certainly substantial evidence to suggest that Henry underwent a significant personality change after his fortieth birthday, in a manner consistent with the mental problems that are often linked to McLeod syndrome.

-Do you think Henry VIII was injured, ill, or just a mean bastard who murdered people?
+Do you think Henry VIII was injured, ill, or just a mean bastard who murdered people for selfish reasons?